-Yeah, I may be older... but I'm not that flavor of "old."
+Yeah, I may be older... but I'm not THAT flavor of "older."

 > First marriage: after eight years of an on/off relationship, my first wife and I finally tied the knot when we were 34... and I was widowed by age 35.
 I married her knowing she was ill; we had high hopes she'd beat the disease.
 However, the disease had other plans and took her out before we made it to one anniversary.
 That experience reshaped me in more ways than I can enumerate here.

 > Wife 2.0: we were together for more than fourteen years, including eleven of marriage and ten of parenthood, until she moved out (it's a long story as to why, featuring two people who grew distant and the appearance in her life of Mr. Catalyst).
 For the next two years, I was effectively a single dad, caring for our school-age sons day in and day out; at that point, we decided the local school systems weren't up to snuff, so we upended their lives again and moved them to her place on Long Island, where they remain.
 She and I divorced four years later (her idea and expense); now, we're better friends than we were a decade ago, respect each other, and can even joke about our shared past.

-> Those two sons turned 18 and 20 last year.
-Amazing young men, and I love 'em to bits.
-Note: having two sons that age means I don't have much cash to play with, let alone survive (child support, health coverage for them plus me, and both in college eats income like a starving dog who's found the kibble stash.
+> Having two sons means I don't have much cash to play with, let alone survive.
+Child support, health coverage for them plus me, and both in college eats income like a starving dog who's found the kibble stash.
 By next year I may be negotiating with the cat for which one of us gets the first bite of her supper (though I have the advantage of opposable thumbs and superior skills with a can opener).